-Researchers from Boston University, the Cleveland Clinic, the Banner Alzheimer’s Institute, and Brigham and Women’s Hospital have been awarded a $16 million grant from the National Institutes of Health National Institute of Neurological Disorders and Stroke (NINDS) to develop methods for diagnosing chronic traumatic encephalopathy (CTE) during life.
+Researchers from Boston University, the Cleveland Clinic, Banner Alzheimer’s Institute, and Brigham and Women’s Hospital in Boston have been awarded a $16 million grant from the National Institutes of Health/National Institute of Neurological Disorders and Stroke (NIH/NINDS) to develop methods for diagnosing chronic traumatic encephalopathy (CTE) during life.
 CTE, a neurodegenerative disease often found in professional football players, boxers, and other athletes who have a history of brain trauma, can currently be diagnosed only by autopsy.

-“Diagnosis during life—that’s it,” says lead principal investigator Robert Stern, a School of Medicine professor of neurology, neurosurgery, and anatomy and neurobiology, and a clinical core director of BU’s NIH-funded Alzheimer’s Disease Center Chronic Traumatic Encephalopathy Center.
+“Diagnosis during life—that’s it,” says lead principal investigator Robert Stern, professor of neurology, neurosurgery, and anatomy and neurobiology at BU School of Medicine (MED), where he is a clinical core director of the NIH-funded Alzheimer’s Disease and CTE Center.
 “We will be able to truly study issues of incidence and prevalence, examine risk factors, and develop methods to treat and prevent the disease.”

-The new grant will fund a seven-year, multicenter longitudinal study of 240 people: 120 former National Football League players (with and without CTE symptoms), 60 former college football players (with and without CTE symptoms), and 60 control subjects who have never played contact sports or experienced any type of brain trauma.
-Researchers will examine the participants at MED and three other centers: the Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas, the Mayo Clinic in Scottsdale, Ariz., and the New York University Langone Medical Center in New York City.
+The new grant will fund a seven-year, multi-center longitudinal study of 240 people: 120 former NFL players (with and without CTE symptoms), 60 former college football players (with and without CTE symptoms), and 60 control subjects who never played contact sports or experienced any type of brain trauma.
+Researchers will examine the participants at MED and three other centers: Cleveland Clinic Lou Ruvo Center for Brain Health in Las Vegas; Mayo Clinic in Scottsdale, Arizona; and New York University Langone Medical Center in New York City.
 In addition to extensive clinical examinations, participants will undergo PET imaging, MRI scans, blood work, and other tests with the potential to detect changes in the brain associated with CTE.
 Data will be shared with researchers worldwide.